2024 Winning Bean Recipes: Contest Prize Winners

 Award-Winning Bean Recipes

-Every year we select an ingredient and ask readers and web visitors to submit original recipes that contain that ingredient.
-The winning recipes get cash prizes and the chance to be published in both the print edition of the Farmers’ Almanac and here online.
+Every year we select an ingredient and invite readers and web visitors to submit their own original recipes built around it.
+The winning cooks take home cash prizes and earn a spot in both the print edition of the Farmers’ Almanac and here online.

 Make the most of your Moments!
 All-Access All the Time!